 Can you tip dollars in Scotland?

 No – dollars, or your own currency, would not be an acceptable tip in Scotland since most people would have no way of being able to change them easily.
-Always bring plenty of British pounds if you think you’ll need to tip in cash.
+Always bring plenty of British or Scottish pounds if you think you’ll need to tip in cash.

 As there are a few different scenarios that you might encounter when thinking about tipping in Scotland, I’ll now go through some of the more specific situations: